KhronosGroup/glTF-Asset-Generator/CODE_STYLE_GUIDE.md

 ## Cross-platform Compatibility
 Make build paths and other strings so that separators are platform neutral.
 + Use `System.IO.Path.Combine` to create file paths, instead of explicitly typing the path separators.
-+ Don't use absolute paths.

 ## Identifier Names
 An identifier is the name you assign to a type (class, interface, struct, delegate, or enum), member, variable, or namespace.
 + Decimal digit characters are at the end of variable names, or are spelled out instead.
-+ Add `using` directives and namespace aliases to keep code compact and readable.
 + Use Pascal case for type names, namespaces, and all public members.
 Use lower camel case for all other identifiers.
 + Be detailed when naming variables.
-We'd prefer to have longer variable names whose purpose is easily understood.
+Longer variable names are preferred over abbreviations.

 ## Commenting
 Please use comments to leave hints before sections of complex logic, to make the intent easier to understand.